 What does a conversion mean in terms of a private practice?
 For psychologists, a conversion is when a website visitor books a session and becomes their client.
 Your website is a place where you can nurture, engage, and convert your prospects.
 Relevant content that reflects your prospects’ interests and pain points will help you guide prospects towards the booking form.

-A booking page or widget is a must for your therapist website to convert prospects.
+A booking page is a must for your therapist website to convert prospects.
 It’s an easy way for your clients to see your availability and schedule a meeting with you in a click.
-For example, the ExpertBox widget can help you deliver a comprehensive client experience at the peak of your website visitors’ interest.
+For example, the ExpertBox booking page can help you deliver a comprehensive client experience at the peak of your website visitors’ interest.

 3.3.
 See your prospects’ and clients’ activity